borekl/devnull-web/README.md

 [retirement](https://twitter.com/devnull_nethack/status/908441635746279424)
 by Krystal, this never came to fruition.
-Instead, this code was coopted for clan management of the replacement tournament -- /dev/null/nethack Tribute.
+Instead, this code was coopted for clan management of the replacement tournament -- /dev/null/nethack Tribute and then the TNNT tournament.
 The tag 'pre-tribute' marks the last commit before this event.

+**Note: TNNT got a new scoreboard, so this code is no longer maintained.**

 ## ARCHITECTURE